madscientoast/madscientoast.github.io/_posts/2026-02-21-FebUpdate.md

 Out here in Indiana, there have been at least a couple of occasions of near whiteout conditions.
 That being said toll road conditions have been okay enough for at least a couple days of travel for lab work here and there.
 Generally speaking though, I have kept at home in the warmth of my apartment whenever possible.

 As a graduate student and academic I do have obligations, such as attending classes, meetings, and colloquia, to have continued presence on campus throughout the week.
 As of late every time I go on campus, it feels more like a gamble of whether or not I can leave.
 The parking lots this year have been atrocious.
 I've been very wary about getting stuck when I go to park.
-In fact, at least one person in my cohort DID get stuck just last week.
+In fact, at least one person in my cohort DID get stuck earlier this month.

 However, I can at least say I haven't encountered any 'critical mission failures' that slowed my pace at all.
 Once it warms up longer though, I'll start getting back around to going out more again.